retroryan/DataStaxSparkDemos/SparkDemos/Spark_Demos.md

 ## Demo 2 - Connecting to Cassandra from Spark and Writing tables from a Spark JavaRDD into Cassandra

-* `dse-4.7.3/bin/dse spark-submit --class simpleSpark.BasicReadWriteDemo ./target/BasicSparkDemo-0.1.jar`
+* `dse spark-submit --class simpleSpark.BasicReadWriteDemo ./target/BasicSparkDemo-0.1.jar`

 * The cassandra host used to establish a connection to that cassandra server is automatically set when the program is run with dse spark-submit.
 * The most basic way to connect to Cassandra from Spark is to create a session and execute CQL on that session.